MockableNetwork/Monet/README.md

-# FCNetwork
+# Monet
-Networking library for Swift, divided in its individual functionalities GET, PUT/PATCH, POST, DELETE.
+A simple Networking library for iOS.
+Monet is a very simple library that has been created to get a mockable network layer.

 # Status
 In progress, will be available through CocoaPods and Carthage